jayfoss/ASLAN/README.md

 Of course, a ```data``` delimiter is not necessary, since strings with no delimiters are valid ASLAN.
 Implementations MUST fill a ```_default``` field with undelimited (or only ```field-scope``` delimited) content, unless the default field has been renamed (See 2.1).

+By default, duplicate ASLAN fields in the same block scope have their values merged via concatenation.

 #### 6.1 Example ```data``` usage
 1. The string ```[asland_hi]Hello [asland_lo]World!``` is equivalent to the JSON: